Currently Browsing: Eat & Shop

 Have you read The Madonnas of Echo Park yet?

 If not, do!
 It’s a magical book that takes place in Echo Park, where author Brando Skyhorse also grew up.
 Many view it as a commentary on the gentrification of the neighborhood – which is the direction that HBO is taking on developing a series of the novel.
-But if you’re sick of the “g” word (gentrification) like we are, there’s a lot more to the novel.
+But if you’re tired of the overuse of the “g” word (gentrification), there’s a lot more to the novel.

 Fans of the novel will have an opportunity to get some insight into the book in its original location next week.
 Skyhorse will be reading excerpts of the novel at Stories Books & Cafe in Echo Park on Tuesday, May 7, 2013 starting at 7:30 pm.
 He will also join authors Joseph Mattson of Los Angeles and Carlene Bonnivier of Echo Park.